aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 (...)
 ```

-If you are not seeing a similar output to the one shown above, make sure:
+If similar output is not shown, make sure:

-1. You meet the documented [requirements](../../docs/installation/requirements.md)
+1. The documented [requirements](../../docs/installation/requirements.md) are met.
-2. You have the latest `arista.avd` collection installed.
+2. The latest `arista.avd` collection is installed.

 ## Troubleshooting

 ### EVPN not working

-If you do the following steps:
+If after doing the following steps:

 1. Manually copy/paste the switch-basic-configuration to the devices.
 2. Run the playbook and push the generated configuration to the fabric.
 3. Login to a leaf device, for example, dc1-leaf1a and run the command `show bgp evpn summary` to view EVPN routes.

-Then you will see the following error message:
+The following error message is shown:

 ```shell
 dc1-leaf1a#show bgp evpn summ